gbatmobile/photorg/README.md

 # Photorg - a (not so) simple photo organizer

-This program tries solving two common problems in photo and video organization - duplicated files spreading at many folder.
-It use hash signatures and EXIF information to identify duplicated files, copy to a fresh folder organized by date/time and, if wanted, remove them from the source.
+This program tries solving two common problems in photo and video organization - duplicated files spreading in many folders or devices.
+It uses hash signatures and EXIF  information to identify duplicated files, copy to a fresh folder organized by date/time, events, etc, and, if wanted, remove them from the source.

-It is unprobable to delete not duplicated original files.
-You can even simulate operations will be done by photorg, before commit them.
+It is unprobable photorg to delete not duplicated original files.
+You can even simulate operations that will be done by photorg, before it commit them.

 For helping use --help option and for examples of use try --usage option.